devx-cafe/git-phlow/docs/installation.md

 Package is available here, also including installation command: https://chocolatey.org/packages/git-phlow/

-You need to have Chocolatey installed, and then just run the following command in powershell:
+You need to have Chocolatey installed, and then just run the following command in PowerShell:

     choco install git-phlow

 ##### Compatibility
-- Powershell v5.1+
-- Command prompt - only with the `--no-color` flag
+- on windows there can be cases where the colors will not show.
+Therefore we recommend to run every command with the `--no-color` option.

 ## Updating git-phlow
 ### Mac